 Upon any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Company, the holders of the common stock shall be entitled to receive that portion of the remaining funds to be distributed to the stockholders, subject to the liquidation preferences of any outstanding preferred stock, if any.
 Such funds shall be paid to the holders of common stock on the basis of the number of shares so held by each of them.

-The Class B was converted into shares of voting common stock in conjunction with the Company's IPO.
+The Class B non-voting common stock, \$0.001 par value per share, was converted into shares of voting common stock in conjunction with the Company's IPO in the third quarter of 2018.

 Warrants